-- a.
-10% of its NAV in debt and money market securities rated AAA; or - b.
-8% of its NAV in debt and money market securities rated AA; or - c.
+a.
+10% of its NAV in debt and money market securities rated AAA; or Scheme Information Document ICICI Prudential Transportation and Logistics Fund b.
+8% of its NAV in debt and money market securities rated AA; or c.
 6% of its NAV in debt and money market securities rated A and below issued by a single issuer.

-The above investment limits may be extended by up to 2% of the NAV of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to compliance with the overall 12% limit specified in paragraph 1 of Seventh Schedule of MF Regulation.
+The above investment limits may be extended by up to 2% of the NAV of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to compliance with the overall 12% limit specified in clause 1 of Seventh Schedule of MF Regulation.